 What does your Asia strategy look like?
 And if you don't have one, why not?

 And Asia is already home to 50 per cent of world’s fastest growing companies.
-Asian companies are growing quickly thanks to the strong demand that is coming with the region’s economic growth.
+Business in Asia is growing quickly thanks to the strong demand that is coming with the region’s economic growth.
 GSP in emerging Asian economies expanded 160 per cent over the past 10 years, while global growth measured only 30 per cent, according to the International Monetary Fund.
 Asia is also attracting funds from overseas investors, who themselves are betting on its growth.

-Here we outline three powerhouse markets to consider as part of your future Asian strategy and three more up-and-coming Asian nations to watch closely:
+Here we outline three powerhouse markets to consider as part of your future strategy for business in Asia and three more up-and-coming Asian nations to watch closely: